Blumlaut/EasyAdmin-docs/docs/discordbot.md

 These groups are assigned when a player joins the server, they will sync live if a member gets roles assigned or removed.
+Alternatively, a user can use /refreshperms on Discord to sync their permissions.

 #### Migrating from third party resources